 New Brunswick’s Defence Industry: A Primer

+The province of New Brunswick is a prime location for the manufacturing of land vehicles, simulation and training, and cybersecurity.
 New Brunswick has the research capabilities, the infrastructure, and the existing partnership support among academia, industry, and the military.
 This tri-level collaboration provides partners with ready access to research & development support, skilled suppliers, specialized labour, market intelligence, and support from all levels of government.

-Many of the skilled military resources from 5th Canadian Division Support Base (5 CDSB) Gagetown remain after serving to find a career in the private sector — becoming part of our available, capable, and experience work-ready labour force.
+Many of the skilled military resources from 5th Canadian Division Support Base (5 CDSB) Gagetown remain after serving to find a career in the private sector — becoming part of our available, capable, and experienced work-ready labour force.

 Certified Military-Experienced Companies